mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [Shoutcast],enabled

-   This control shows if live Internet broadcasting is enabled with Shoutcast server connection. :term:`Shoutcast <shoutcast>` feeds to and from the stream.
+   Shows if live Internet broadcasting is enabled.

    :range: ?
    :feedback: shoutcast only supports mp3 format as field